build-on-aws/content/tutorials/protecting-amazon-dynamoDB-using-aws-backup/index.md

 ![put alt text here](images/image11.png)

     * Choose the **Create on-demand backup** button.
 This takes you to the **Jobs** page, where you will see a list of AWS Backup jobs.
 From here, you will be able to monitor the progress of active backup jobs, as well as recovery and copy jobs.
 After a few minutes, the status of the backup job you created will change from **Created** to **Completed**.
-We will look at your recovery points in **step 4**, when we restore our newly created backup.
+We will look at your recovery points in **Step 4**, when we restore our newly created backup.

 ![put alt text here](images/image12.png)